EFT Syetms and Device Considerations

 Technology is always being challenged

-I read a very interesting paper created by the University of Massachusetts Laboratories and Innealta, Inc.<<
+I read a very interesting paper created by the University of Massachusetts, RSA Laboratories and Innealta, Inc.<<

-The overarching point of this paper is to use an appropriate & solutions which supports the / of the user and purpose of the (financial or non financial)<<
+The overarching point of this paper is to use an appropriate RFID & Chip solutions which supports the security/privacy of the user and purpose of the transaction (financial or non financial)<<

-The paper can be found at http://prisms.cs.umass.edu/~kevinfu/papers/-CC-manuscript.pdf
+The paper can be found at http://prisms.cs.umass.edu/~kevinfu/papers/RFID-CC-manuscript.pdf

-I find this interesting how some of these less secure solution have been approved for use by acquiring banks and the schemes around the world (if they were told) in recent years, where it has been seen that these solutions have utilised techniques or deployment methods which can be compromised.
-These technologies and techniques would never be approved within the Point of Sale (PoS) or traditional markets.
+I find this interesting how some of these less secure solution have been approved for use by acquiring banks and the card schemes around the world (if they were told) in recent years, where it has been seen that these solutions have utilised techniques or deployment methods which can be compromised.
+These technologies and techniques would never be approved within the Point of Sale (PoS) or traditional banking markets.

 It can only be assumed that the need to get product to market quickly at the expense of proper testing, understanding and with due consideration to industry lessons learnt has succeeded again.